-Homewood Mountain Resort owns over 1,260 acres of the best skiing and snowboarding terrain in the Lake Tahoe region.
+Homewood Mountain Resort offers over 2,000 acres of the best skiing and snowboarding terrain in the Lake Tahoe region.

 - 2,010 Acres

 - Summit elevation of 8,740' (including snowcat terrain)

 - 2,510 vertical feet elevation gain (including snowcat terrain)

 - 750+ acres of guided snowcat-accessible terrain

 - Lifts open from 9 a.m. to 4 p.m. daily (weather and conditions permitting)

 From groomed boulevards to our trademark hidden powder stashes, Homewood has it all.
 And with Ellis Peak sheltering our entire mountain from the high-ridge winds, the term "wind hold" is almost unheard of at Homewood.

 - 64 runs, all of which have incredible lake views that will take your breath away